E-Invoicing in Croatia

 • January–March 2025 – Period of public consultation.

-• September 2025 – A test environment for e-invoice exchange, fiscalization, and data e-reporting will be available for taxpayers and information intermediaries.
+• September 2025 – The Act enters into force.
+A test environment for e-invoice exchange, fiscalization, and data e-reporting will be available for taxpayers and information intermediaries.

 • January 2026 – Introduction of mandatory e-invoice issuance and receipt for VAT taxpayers, including commercial companies, freelancers, government bodies, local/regional authorities, and public institutions.
 This applies to both VAT and non-VAT registered users of the government budget.

-• January 2027 – Mandatory e-invoicing for B2B transactions involving entities outside the VAT system, as well as all businesses and taxpayers.
+• January 2027 – Mandatory e-invoicing for B2B transactions involving all businesses and taxpayers.

 E-invoicing process description

 Invoices are exchanged via the central platform Servis eRačun za državu.
-The platform serves as a connection point for all participants and helps to provide standardized e-invoices.
-That platform is also connected to Peppol therefore electronic invoices can be sent in such way.
+The platform serves as a connection point for all participants and helps provide standardized e-invoices.
+It is also connected to Peppol, enabling the exchange of electronic invoices through that network.
+Both issuers and recipients of e-invoices must extract and report tax-related data to the Tax Administration for processing and verification.

 What is the required format of an e-invoice